mobizt/ReadyMail/README.md

     String text;
 } SMTPStatus;
 ```
-The [negative value](/src/smtp/Common.h#L6-L12) of `errorCode` var represents the error of process otherwise no error.
+The [negative value](/src/smtp/Common.h#L6-L12) of `errorCode` value represents the error of process otherwise no error.

 The `statusCode` value represents the SMTP server response's status codes.